 The dnstap option is a bracketed list of message types to be logged.
 These may be set differently for each view.
-Supported types are client, auth, resolver, and forwar der.
-Specifying type all will cause all dnstap messages to be logged, regardless of type.
+Supported types are client, auth, resolver, forwarder, and update.
+Specifying type all causes all dnstap messages to be logged, regardless of type.